Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors

 \section{Abstract}

-We propose a novel hierarchical diffusion planner that embeds task and motion structure directly in the noise model.
-Unlike standard diffusion-based planners that use zero-mean, isotropic Gaussian noise, we employ a family of task-conditioned structured Gaussians whose means and covariances are derived from Gaussian Process Motion Planning (GPMP): sparse, task-centric key states or their associated timings (or both) are treated as noisy observations to produce a prior instance.
+We propose a novel hierarchical diffusion planner that embeds task and motion structure directly into the noise model.
+Unlike standard diffusion-based planners that rely on zero-mean, isotropic Gaussian corruption, we introduce task-conditioned structured Gaussians whose means and covariances are derived from Gaussian Process Motion Planning (GPMP), explicitly encoding trajectory smoothness and task semantics in the prior.
 We first generalize the standard diffusion process to biased, non-isotropic corruption with closed-form forward and posterior expressions.
-Building on this, our hierarchy separates prior instantiation from trajectory denoising: the upper level instantiates a task-conditioned structured Gaussian (mean and covariance), and the lower level denoises the full trajectory under that fixed prior.
-Experiments on Maze2D goal-reaching and KUKA block stacking show improved success rates, smoother trajectories, and stronger task alignment compared to isotropic baselines.
-Ablation studies indicate that explicitly structuring the corruption process offers benefits beyond simply conditioning the neural network.
-Overall, our method concentrates probability mass of prior near feasible, smooth, and semantically meaningful trajectories while maintaining tractability.
+Building on this formulation, our hierarchical design separates prior instantiation from trajectory denoising.
+At the upper level, the model predicts sparse, task-centric key states and their associated timings, which instantiate a structured Gaussian prior (mean and covariance).
+At the lower level, the full trajectory is denoised under this fixed prior, treating the upper-level outputs as noisy observations.
+Experiments on Maze2D goal-reaching and KUKA block stacking show consistently higher success rates and smoother trajectories than isotropic baselines, achieving dataset-level smoothness substantially earlier during training.
+Ablation studies further show that explicitly structuring the corruption process provides benefits beyond neural conditioning the denoising network alone.
+Overall, our approach concentrates the prior’s probability mass near feasible and semantically meaningful trajectories.
 Our project page is available at \projectpage.